athowes/beyond-borders/README.md

 Small-area estimation models typically use the Besag model, a type of Gaussian Markov random field, to model spatial structure.
 However, for irregular geometries, the assumptions made by the Besag model do not seem plausible.
-For example, consider the three geometries below, with irregularity increasing from left to right.

 ![](simulation-geometries.png)